What is a Delaware registered agent?

 Requirements for Delaware registered agents

-Delaware registered agents must adhere to specific legal mandates outlined in Title 8 of the Delaware Code for corporations.
+Delaware registered agents must adhere to specific legal mandates outlined in Delaware Code Title 8 for corporations, with parallel requirements in Title 6 for LLCs (§ 18-104), LPs (§ 17-104), and LLPs (§ 15-111).
 Agents must:

-• Maintain a physical street address in Delaware—no P.O. boxes
+• Maintain a physical street address in Delaware; no P.O. boxes

 • Be able to receive in-person service and important documents

 These requirements ensure businesses maintain a reliable point of contact for official communications.
+The virtual office prohibition, which already applied to LLCs and LLPs, now extends to corporations as well following the SB 95 amendments.

 What is the cost for a registered agent in Delaware?